tomcritchlow/tomcritchlow.github.io/strategy.md

 ## Intro & Overview

 **Why "strategic independent"?** - there's a core idea here that if you want to build a sustainable practice for yourself you need to think about becoming strategic.
 Even if you're not doing "strategy" work.
 There will be a section here exploring some of these terms and foundational ideas.

+**"Only let clients in the strategy door"** - this is a concept from David Barker's book [Expertise](https://www.expertise.is/).
+Essentially, there's nothing wrong with execution work but it doesn't work out in your favor to lead with it for new projects.
+I haven't written about this yet but if you ponder [this diagram](https://images-na.ssl-images-amazon.com/images/I/71ggHXpZf4L.jpg) for long enough you should get the picture!

 [The Inferno of Independence](https://frankchimero.com/blog/2013/the-inferno-of-independence/) - this is a powerful piece of writing and I'll reference this to explain that this book is not just about doing the work but also the lived experience of *being* an independent.